renkun-ken/formattable/README.md

 This package is designed for applying formatting on vectors and data frames to make data presentation easier, richer, more flexible and hopefully convey more information.

-**This package is still on an initial stage.
-The APIs may change without notice.**
+**This package is still under active development.
+The APIs may be unstable.**

 ## Install